keu/docs/astro/create-deployment.md

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro cluster in which you want to create this Deployment.
 4. Optional.
 Edit the Deployment resource settings.
 See [Configure Deployment resources](configure-deployment-resources.md).
+If you don't change any Deployment resources settings, your Deployment is provisioned with:

+    - A `default` worker queue running a maximum of 10 workers.
+Each of these workers can run a maximum of 16 tasks can run at once.
+    - A single scheduler with 0.5 CPUs and 1.88 GiB of memory.

 5. Click **Create Deployment**.

     The initial status of all new Deployments is `UNHEALTHY`.
 This indicates that the webserver and scheduler for the Deployment are being created in your Astro cluster.
 In a few minutes, the status changes to `HEALTHY`.